kristijanbartol/general-3d-humans/README.md

 - [X] [26-04-2022] Demo to obtain camera parameters from multi-frame keypoints (`src/fundamental.py`)
 - [X] Demo to obtain 3D poses from arbitrary image sequence (previously calibrated)
 - [ ] **Demo to obtain 3D poses from arbitrary image sequence (uncalibrated)**
+- [ ] Short tutorial on how to obtain camera parameters and 3D poses on any multi-view data
 - [X] [28-04-2022] Instructions for running inference
 - [X] [21-07-2022] Training and evaluation functions
 - [ ] Project page